heggkatie/interactive-game/README.md

 Outputs      ->    Inputs
 - blue LED     ->    press the left button
 - green LED    ->    press the right button
-- red LED      ->    increase the temperature
+- red LED      ->    increase the temperature (the threshold is the observed temperature + 5)
-- yellow LED   ->    increase the sound
+- yellow LED   ->    increase the sound (the threshold is the observed soundLevel + 10)